joshuahamsa/id3-json-xls24/README.md

 ## How to

-* Copy all of your mp3 files into the `./mp3` folder
+* Copy all of your mp3 files into the `mp3` folder
-* Adjust the return values in `const output` (my files were named by date hence moment)
+* In the app.js file, replace the image ipfs link with the ipfs link to your album art
 * `npm start`
 * Check output file in `./data.json`
+* For each track, replace the ipfs link with the ipfs link to your audio file.

 🎉